BSidesSF/bsidessf.github.io/_pages/cfp.md

 ---
 layout: page
-title: "BSidesSF 2020 Call For Participation"
+title: "BSidesSF 2022 Call For Participation"
 redirect_from: "/cfw"
 redirect_from: "/cfw.html"
 ---

-The BSidesSF 2020 CFP is now closed.
-See all our amazing speakers February 22-24, 2020 in San Francisco.
+The BSidesSF 2022 CFP is not yet open.

 Questions?
 E-mail program [at] bsidessf.org